Tripping to the Northern Beaches in Sydney, Australia

 We move to the restaurant, and start with champagne – the real thing tonight, Veuve Cliquot – as Jens and Jeroen hand envelopes to Christina and Graham (Simon had already been given his).
 Inside are invitations to their wedding, next June in Amsterdam.
 Everyone cheers and cheers some more, and over a discussion of the wedding plans, dinner commences.

-We are dining in RQ (unfortunately now closed), another Thai restaurant, but of a very different quality than most.
+We are dining at RQ (unfortunately now closed), another Thai restaurant, but of a very different quality than most.
 The menu is fixed, the quality superb, and the multitude of dishes with little tastings becomes very complicated, as we try to figure out what we’ve tasted and what we haven’t.
 Then the food stops coming, they clear, and we think it’s over; but they reset the table and start bringing out the mains.
 Absolutely delicious.